Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Vortices

 \section{Vortices}

-Finally we consider a solution where vortices form around the edges of the slit, see Fig.~\ref{figansatze} (d), which as mentioned in the main text resembles a configuration previously described in the two-dimensional simple exclusion process conditioned on partial currents \cite{bodineau08a}.
+Finally, we consider a solution where vortices form around the edges of the slit, see Fig.~\ref{figansatze} (d), which as mentioned in the main text resembles a configuration previously described in the two-dimensional simple exclusion process conditioned on partial currents \cite{bodineau08a}.
 Due to the rotational symmetry of the solution, the density is best represented in polar coordinates, by some decreasing function of the radial distance $r$ from the center of the vortex.
-In fact there are two vortices, each one located in the vicinity of each of the two edges of the slit.
 We again assume the density profile to be of exponential form due to its simplicity

 Again the steepness of the profile is given by the characteristic length $\ell$.
 The role played by the cutoff radius $\tilde{r}$ will be discussed later.
 The normalization in this case is given by